 Oriented Bounding Boxes Object Detection

-Oriented object detection goes a step further than object detection and introduce an extra angle to locate objects more accurate in an image.
+Oriented object detection goes a step further than standard object detection by introducing an extra angle to locate objects more accurately in an image.

-The output of an oriented object detector is a set of rotated bounding boxes that exactly enclose the objects in the image, along with class labels and confidence scores for each box.
-Object detection is a good choice when you need to identify objects of interest in a scene, but don't need to know exactly where the object is or its exact shape.
+The output of an oriented object detector is a set of rotated bounding boxes that precisely enclose the objects in the image, along with class labels and confidence scores for each box.
+Oriented bounding boxes are particularly useful when objects appear at various angles, such as in aerial imagery, where traditional axis-aligned bounding boxes may include unnecessary background.

 Tip